THE GUARDIAN

 Now ask: "What number would actually feel safe?"

 The Guardian often discovers: no number feels safe enough.
-The anxiety is not about the actual security level — it is about an unhealed nervous system.
+The anxiety is not usually about the actual security level — it is often about an unhealed nervous system.

 Part 2: The Legacy Audit